 Understanding how the theme works can be helpful in troubleshooting.
-The includes/sidebar.html file loops through the values in the data/sidebar.yml file.
+The \includes/sidebar.html file loops through the values in the \data/sidebar.yml file.
 There are if statements that check whether the conditions (as specified in the conditions.html file) are met.
-If the sidebar.yml item has the right product, platform, audience, and version, then it gets displayed in the sidebar.
-If not, it get skipped.
+If the sidebar.yml item doesn't have the right output, then it won't get displayed in the sidebar.
+It would instead get skipped.